Nanoparticles Enter Humans From All Angles

 In contrast to occupational exposures, population exposures to SRM materials will be continuous and prolonged over months to years, but will likely be orders of magnitude lower than those experienced occupationally.
 Thus the health effects will be primarily chronic in nature.
 The use of PPE to reduce personal exposures to deposited SRM materials is not feasible on a population scale."

-Nanoparticles Sulfur dioxide (SiO2) and Silicon dioxide (SiO2) as precursors in aircraft aerosol us in Solar Radiation Management (SRM):
+Nanoparticles Sulfur dioxide (SiO2) and Silicon dioxide (SiO2) as precursors in aircraft aerosol use in Solar Radiation Management (SRM):

 Multicomponent new particle formation from sulfuric acid, ammonia, and biogenic vapors

-The article below connects Solar Radiation Managment and Geoengineering to Blockchain.
+The article below connects Solar Radiation Management and Geoengineering to Blockchain.
 (Click here for more on Blockchain and how it connects with other aspects of the Biodigital Convergence.)

 Geoengineering and the blockchain: Coordinating Carbon Dioxide Removal and Solar Radiation Management to tackle future emissions